-Undress your baby completely.
+- Undress the baby completely.

-one hand securely in a semireclining position.
-With your free hand, wash baby working from the cleanest to the dirtiest areas.
-First, use a soft cloth moistened in warm water: clean baby's eyes, wiping gently from the nose outward.
+- Gently slip the baby into the tub or sink.
+Support the neck and head with one hand securely in a semi-reclining position.
+With a free hand, wash the baby working from the cleanest to the dirtiest areas.
+First, use a soft cloth moistened in warm water: clean the baby's eyes, wiping gently from the nose outward.
 No soap is needed.
-Wipe around your baby's mouth, nose, forehead, cheeks, and chin.
+Wipe around the baby's mouth, nose, forehead, cheeks, and chin.
 Wipe around the outer ears but not inside.
 Cleanse the abundant folds of the neck.
 Dry all parts of the face and neck.

 - Use soap on the hands and the diaper area daily.
 Use it every couple of days on arms, neck, legs, and abdomen as long as the baby's skin doesn't seem dry -- less often if it does.
 When the baby's front parts are clean, turn him or her over and wash the back and buttocks.